isildur13/Documentation/register.md

 # Daily Learnings..
 Register.

+# 12 May 2020
+	* Resolved the build Issue:-
+		* CORS issue was resolved by removing the proxy setup from "package.json".
+			* By adding prefix url of heroku CORS.
+(Had Speed issues).
+			* Made changes to the API server using flask CORS lib.
+(Fixed it permanently).
+	* HTML basics

 # 11 May 2020
 	* Created Dynamic Content rendering using a REST API and the React Frontend app.
 		* Made use of Class components along with relevant Mapping wrt to the Component and API response.